CURENT2/ltb2/README.md

 *Getting lost in the APIs of simulators?* Easy-to-use ANDES and AMS can be your last stop to prototype new algorithms and models.

-*Looking for a geographical visualization?* LTBVis allows geographical visualization with multiple option.
+*Looking for a geographical visualization?* LTBVis allows geographical visualization with multiple options.

-*Interested in real-time close-loop simulation?* LTB has integrated simulators and communication environments.
+*Interested in a real-time closed-loop simulation?* LTB has integrated simulators and communication environments.

 Video list: